 Le Dhow is a fabulous boat docked on the shores of Rabat and a meeting place for expats and travelers.

-Also, it’s one of the few places that serves beer, so Vlad was pleased.
+Also, it’s one of the few places that serve beer, so Vlad was pleased.

 Where to stay in Rabat